yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list players
-2. User requests to delete a specific player in the list
+1. User requests to delete a specific player by name.
-3. AddressBook deletes the player
+2. PlayBook deletes the player and all associated data.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given player name does not exist.

-    * 2a1.
-AddressBook shows an error message.
+    * 1a1.
+PlayBook shows an error message.

       Use case ends.